 At least one part of the subtransmission network carries electricity to every consumer supplied by EA Networks.
 A consequence of this is that loss of any part of the subtransmission network is felt far more widely than the loss of an equivalent portion of the distribution voltage networks.
 There are a range of initiatives that have been undertaken to improve the service levels obtained from the subtransmission network:

-- 66kV line design has been externally reviewed to ensure reliable conductor displacements under both normal and extreme conditions - vibrations dampers have been (retro)fitted to subtransmission circuits this lowers vibration related faults on the subtransmission network and ensures the line endures for its full design life. - older lines have been inspected with a corona camera and have had subsequent inspections using ultrasonic equipment that detects cracked or faulty insulators as well as defective insulation on most equipment - infra-red cameras that detect thermal discrepancies are used on an annual basis to examine important lines for overloaded or potentially faulty joints and connections - high performance protection equipment has been installed on the all 66kV subtransmission circuits resulting in lower fault clearance times, increasing safety and decreasing the duration of voltage depressions
+- 66kV line design has been externally reviewed to ensure reliable conductor displacements under both normal and extreme conditions. - Vegetation patrols and hardware inspections are more frequent on subtransmission circuits due to the critical function they perform. - Vibrations dampers have been (retro)fitted to subtransmission circuits this lowers vibration related faults on the subtransmission network and ensures the line endures for its full design life. - Older lines have been inspected with a corona camera and have had subsequent inspections using ultrasonic equipment that detects cracked or faulty insulators as well as defective insulation on most equipment. - Infra-red cameras that detect thermal discrepancies are used on an annual basis to examine important lines for overloaded or potentially faulty joints and connections. - High performance protection equipment has been installed on all 66kV subtransmission circuits resulting in lower fault clearance times, increasing safety, and decreasing the duration of voltage depressions.